fengyuanchen/viewerjs/README.md

 - Type: `Boolean` or `String`
 - Default: `true`

-Enable a modal backdrop, specify `static` for a backdrop which doesn't close the modal on click.
+Enable the modal backdrop, specify `static` for the backdrop that will not close the modal on click.

 ### button